-Best for: fishing, hiking, exploring the landscape's changing colours
+Best for: hiking and seeing the park's changing colours

-Best for: admiring the snowy landscapes, dining at world-class restaurants, whisky tasting
+Best for: snowy landscapes, dining at world-class restaurants and whisky tasting